 Appointment of executive director, 1.3

-The Board of Medicine hereby proposes to amend Chapter 1, "Administrative and Regulatory Authority," Iowa Administrative Code.
+The Board of Medicine hereby amends Chapter 1, "Administrative and Regulatory Authority," Iowa Administrative Code.

 Legal Authority for Rule Making